aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 A way to control the export of list items to Markdown format has been provided by adding the [ListExportMode](https://reference.aspose.com/words/java/com.aspose.words/markdownsaveoptions/#getListExportMode) property to the [MarkdownSaveOptions](https://reference.aspose.com/words/java/com.aspose.words/markdownsaveoptions/) class.

+#### Document Saving Progress Notifications <sup>23.3</sup>

+Saving progress notifications for MOBI and AZW3 formats has been implemented.

+#### Sentence and Word Spacing Adjustment  <sup>23.3</sup>

+The ability to specify whether to adjust sentence and word spacing automatically upon document import has been added by introducing the **AdjustSentenceAndWordSpacing** property.

 ### Other

-- The ability to specify the character spacing adjustment of a document has been added through the **JustificationMode** property implementation <sup>23.2</sup>
+- The ability to specify the character spacing adjustment of a document has been added through the [JustificationMode](https://reference.aspose.com/words/java/com.aspose.words/document/#getJustificationMode) property implementation <sup>23.2</sup>
-- The way to instruct Aspose.Words whether to include textboxes, footnotes, and endnotes in word count statistics has been provided by adding the **IncludeTextboxesFootnotesEndnotesInStat** property <sup>23.2</sup>
+- The way to instruct Aspose.Words whether to include textboxes, footnotes, and endnotes in word count statistics has been provided by adding the [IncludeTextboxesFootnotesEndnotesInStat](https://reference.aspose.com/words/java/com.aspose.words/document/#getIncludeTextboxesFootnotesEndnotesInStat) property <sup>23.2</sup>
-- A new option for a document style, which allows specifying whether the style is automatically redefined based on the appropriate value, has been introduced through the **AutomaticallyUpdate** property <sup>23.2</sup>
+- A new option for a document style, which allows specifying whether the style is automatically redefined based on the appropriate value, has been introduced through the [AutomaticallyUpdate](https://reference.aspose.com/words/java/com.aspose.words/style/#getAutomaticallyUpdate) property <sup>23.2</sup>

 {{% alert color="primary" %}}